 (It’s tantamount to giving aid and comfort to the enemy.)

 Yes, emulating your competition projects a sense that you belong.
 But, ultimately, your offering will only succeed if you can effectively distinguish it from the other guys.
-And keep doing so.
+And keep doing so in ways that are meaningful to your audience.

 Finally, bringing a product to market is no less important than its development.
 Therefore, it should be woven into the initial budget.
 The cost of communications should never be viewed solely as an expense.
 It’s an investment.
-And, if executed well, one that can certainly gain interest.
+And, if executed well, one that can certainly pay off with interest.

 Whether you succeed or not, at the end of the day, you have to be able to step back and say to yourself, “I took my best shot.”